 - I’m Lonely: Where is everyone?
 I wish my people were here.

-- I Need to Get Out More!: Can we please go play fetch a little bit?
+- I Need to Get Out More: Can we please go play fetch a little bit?
 I’m sure I can get that ball faster this time!

-These examples of bad barking are not really “bad”.
+These examples of bad barking are not really “bad.”
 In the sense that they are telling you what they need, it’s a good thing to understand that there is a problem.
 But it needs to be addressed.

 If a stranger comes to the door, they’ll probably bark like any other watchdog.
 Goldendoodles may not be known for their watchdog abilities, but they will act in the role of watchdog if need be.

 A puppy should be at least 8 weeks of age before leaving their mother and going to their new home.

-These first 8 weeks are very important to their physical and emotional development.
+These first eight weeks are very important to their physical and emotional development.
 It’s the period in their life when they learn appropriate behavior.